Redirect old articles to a new permalink

 Troubleshooting: Only valid URL slugs are allowed warning

-The Redirect Links modal may display this warning:
+The Redirect Links modal may display one of these warnings:

 Only valid URL slugs are allowed.
 Any invalid characters will be stripped upon save.